 The Ultimate Guide to Circuit Training With Machines

 Circuit training is a fast and effective way to complete a calorie-torching workout while working out many different muscle groups.
-One of the main benefits of circuit training is that you can do it anywhere and with any piece of equipment.
+It can be a great tool for weight loss and increasing your overall fitness level.
+One of the main benefits of circuit training is that you can do it anywhere (even at your home gym) and with any piece of gym equipment.
 However, the task of compiling those machines together into the perfect workout may seem daunting, so we are here to help!
-Find out how to set up the ideal circuit training routine right here, right now.
+Find out how to set up the ideal circuit training workout right here, right now.

 What Is Circuit Training With Machines?

-You can complete a circuit training routine with your bodyweight, free weights, resistance bands, cardio, and basically anything else that you can think of!
+ou can complete a circuit training routine with your bodyweight, free weights, a resistance band, cardio, combine isotonic exercise vs isometric exercises, and basically anything else that you can think of!
 That includes machines.
-All it takes is available machines (share the floor, please!) and a little creativity.
+All it takes is available machines and gym equipment (share the floor, please!) and a little creativity.

-Before venturing out to circuit training with machines on your own, it’s important to learn proper form first.
+Before venturing out to using circuit training machines on your own, it’s important to learn proper form first.
 Form is vital to the longevity of your health journey.
 Depending on the machine, if you are forgetting to engage your core, hunching your back, putting your knees over your toes, and so on—you could be doing more harm than good.
+It doesn’t matter how many reps you do if you don’t follow proper form.
 So, get familiar with proper form by attending a few Team Training sessions where a certified Coach will be in the room to assist you, visit a group exercise class, use one of the Express Circuit areas located at every Chuze Fitness, or ask one of our team members if you aren’t quite sure how to complete a workout.
 We are here to help.

 How Long Does It Take?